renehorstmann/Modern-C-Guide/README.md

     // rgb must be in range [0:1]
     // instead of reporting an error, we just clamp the values

-    rgb = vec3_clamp(rgb, 0, 1); // see Mathc
+    rgb = vec3_clamp(rgb, 0, 1); // see my Mathc repository

     // ...
 }
 ```

-If you must do some error management, determine the type of error:
+If you must do some error management, determine what the error should do:
-- Compile time
+- Compile time error
-- Debug time
+- Debug time error
-- Run time
+- Run time error
   - should crash the whole program
   - should crash the library/module
   - should inform the user